Baking is one of my favorite pastimes. I enjoy baking cookies, cakes, breads, pies, muffins, cupcakes, and much more.

 If you'd like to learn how to make pancakes from scratch, I have a perfect recipe for you to try at home.
 I like to serve my pancakes with fresh fruits like strawberries or raspberries, and then I usually top them off with lots of sweet, dark maple syrup.

-By the way, I have a tip for how to keep the pancakes warm before serving.
-Heat the oven to 200°.
-After cooking the first batch, wrap them in foil and let them sit in the oven.
+If you'd like to know how to keep the pancakes warm before serving, start by heating the oven to 200°F. After cooking the first batch, wrap them in foil and let them sit in the oven.
 Continue doing this until you have finished making all of the pancakes.
 Serve immediately with fresh sliced fruits on the side and maple syrup or honey.

 Let's take a look at the recipe now.